johnny353535/yoi/docs/_pages/utilities/index.md

 ## Using Utilities

-Utilities provide a simple, fast and consistent way to design right in the browser.
+Utilities provide a simple, fast and consistent way to design by only writing HTML.
 Combine them to create almost every design you like.
 However, utilities also have limitations.
 For example if you want to create a complex responsive layout, it might be better to create a new style sheet with your own CSS classes and rules.

 ### To Add …

 Use utilities to *add styles*.
-In the following example, a [box component](components/box.html) gets a margin:
+In the following example, a [box component](components/box.html) gets a margin from the [spacing-utility](utilities/spacing.html) `.m-6`:

 ```html
 <!-- example -->